 Never disclose your PIN or password to anyone.

 This information should be kept private.
+Create strong passwords using a combination of letter, numbers and symbols.
 Never tell anyone your passwords and when using your pin, prevent others from seeing it by shielding with your hand.

 For more tips on protecting yourself including tips for computers, smartphones, wi-fi and more, visit Protect Yourself.